Chapter 13 Bankruptcy: Your Lifeline to Stop Foreclosure and Save Your Home

 How Chapter 13 Differs from Other Bankruptcy Types

-2. Income requirements: Chapter 13 is open to individuals with regular income, while Chapter 7 has stricter income limits.
+• Income Requirements: Chapter 13 is available to those with regular income, while Chapter 7 has stricter income limits.

-3. Debt limits: Chapter 13 has maximum debt limits, whereas Chapter 7 doesn’t.
+• Debt Limits: Chapter 13 has specific debt limits, whereas Chapter 7 does not.

-4. Repayment duration: Chapter 13 involves a 3-5 year repayment plan, while Chapter 7 typically concludes in a few months.
+• Repayment Plan: Chapter 13 requires a 3 to 5-year repayment plan, while Chapter 7 typically resolves in a few months.

-5. Credit report impact: Chapter 13 stays on your credit report for 7 years, compared to 10 years for Chapter 7.
+• Credit Impact: Chapter 13 remains on a credit report for 7 years, compared to 10 years for Chapter 7.

 The Foreclosure Process Explained

-Foreclosure is a legal process where a lender takes possession of a property due to missed mortgage payments.
-It’s a complex journey that can leave homeowners feeling lost and overwhelmed.
+Foreclosure is a legal process that allows lenders to take possession of a property due to missed mortgage payments.

 Common Reasons for Foreclosure